roddygh/Julia_Learning/README.md

-# Julia_Learning
+# Julia_Learning_Projects
-Playing around with Julia
+Playing around with and learning Julia

+Combination of online tutorials, Udemy, and other resources to start learning some Julia.